Guide written by:

 - Your hot tub should be emptied every two months.

-- Larger in-ground hot tubs (5 to 6 people) may require the addition of a clarifier (flocculants should not be used) and an algaecide (non-foaming).
+- Larger in-ground hot tubs (5 to 6 people) may require the addition of a clarifier (flocculants should not be used) and a non-foaming algaecide (non-foaming).

 What should I do if the water is cloudy?

-There are two basic solutions for maintaining the water in your hot tub.
+There are two basic solutions for resolving water issues in a hot tub.

 - If you have already been using your water for several weeks, empty your hot tub.
 This is the easiest and most drastic measure which eliminates the need for water treatment products.
 You will then have to increase your filtration cycle.